clvrai/mopa-rl/docs/content.md

 ![Architecture](./img/method.png "")

 To solve tasks in obstructed environments, we propose motion planner augmented reinforcement learning (<b>MoPA-RL</b>).
-Our framework consists of an <b>RL policy</b> and <b>motion planner</b>.
+Our framework consists of an <b>RL policy</b> and a <b>motion planner</b>.
 The motion planner is integrated into the RL policy by enlarging the action space.
 If a sampled action from the RL policy is in the original action space, an agent directly executes the action to the environment, otherwise the motion planner computes a path to move the agent to faraway points.
 MoPA-RL has three benefits:
 <ul>
 <li>Add motion planning capabilities to any RL agent with joint space control</li>
 <li>Allow an agent to freely switch between MP and direct action execution  by controlling the scale of action</li>